Commander-in-Chief's Trophy

-The Commander-in-Chief's Trophy is awarded to each season's winner of the American college football series among the teams of the U.S. Military Academy (Army Black Knights), the U.S. Naval Academy (Navy Midshipmen), and the U.S. Air Force Academy (Air Force Falcons).
+The Commander-in-Chief's Trophy (CIC Trophy) is awarded to each season's winner of the American college football series among the teams of the U.S. Military Academy (Army Black Knights), the U.S. Naval Academy (Navy Midshipmen), and the U.S. Air Force Academy (Air Force Falcons).

 The Navy–Air Force game is normally played on the first Saturday in October, the Army–Air Force game on the first Saturday in November, and the Army–Navy Game on the second Saturday in December.
 In the event of a tie, the award is shared, but the previous winner retains physical possession of the trophy.
 The Commander-in-Chief's Trophy and the Michigan MAC Trophy are the only NCAA Division I FBS triangular rivalry trophies awarded annually.
 The few others, such as the Florida Cup and the Beehive Boot, are contested sporadically.

-Through 2022, the Air Force Falcons hold the most trophy victories with 21.
-The Navy Midshipmen have won 16.
-The Army Black Knights trail with 9.
+Through 2024, the Air Force Falcons hold the most trophy victories with 21.
+The Navy Midshipmen have won 17.
+The Army Black Knights trail with 10.
 The trophy has been shared on five occasions, most recently in 2021.